brendantuckerman/dotfiles/README.md

 <p align="center"><img src="art/banner-2x.png"></p>

+## Before running

+Review the list of Brew, as this is currently configured for original author.

+Update the aliases as we go.

+Ensure that [IBM Plex Mono](https://github.com/IBM/plex?tab=readme-ov-file) is available on your system

 ## Introduction

 This repository serves as my way to help me setup and maintain my Mac.
 It takes the effort out of installing everything manually.
 Everything needed to install my preferred setup of macOS is detailed in this readme.
 Feel free to explore, learn and copy parts for your own dotfiles.
 Enjoy!